Iran boosts military support in Syria to bolster Assad

 Reuel Marc Gerecht, a former Middle East case officer with the CIA, said Iran sought to avoid getting embroiled in direct fighting.

-“It would be difficult to integrate Iranians into Arab combat operations, and they would essentially have to run their own combat operations, since they would be loath to put themselves under the Alawite control,” said Gerecht, who is now with U.S. think-tank the Foundation for Defense of Democracies.
+“It would be difficult to integrate Iranians into Arab combat operations and they would essentially have to run their own combat operations since they would be loathe to put themselves under the Alawite control,” said Gerecht, who is now with U.S. think-tank the Foundation for Defense of Democracies.

-Assad is a member of the Alawite sect, an offshoot of Shi‘ite Islam.
+Assad is a member of the Alawite sect, an offshoot of Shi‘te Islam.

 Torbjorn Soltvedt, of risk consultancy Maplecroft, said Iran’s role in training and coordinating “constitutes a lifeline for the regime”.